junxit/us-congress-bills-111/bill.md

       - **(i)** school personnel trained and certified by a State-approved crisis intervention training program (as defined in section 4(16)); or
       - **(ii)** other school personnel in the case of a rare and clearly unavoidable emergency circumstance when school personnel trained and certified as described in clause (i) are not immediately available due to the unforeseeable nature of the emergency circumstance; and
     - **(E)** such physical restraint or seclusion end immediately upon the cessation of the conditions described in subparagraphs (A) and (B).
-  - **(3)** States and local educational agencies shall ensure that a sufficient number of personnel are trained and certified by a State-approved crisis intervention training program (as defined in section 4(16)) to meet the needs of the specific student population in each school.
+  - **(3)** States, in consultation with local educational agencies and private school officials, shall ensure that a sufficient number of personnel are trained and certified by a State-approved crisis intervention training program (as defined in section 4(16)) to meet the needs of the specific student population in each school.
   - **(4)** The use of physical restraint or seclusion as a planned intervention shall not be written into a student’s education plan, individual safety plan, behavioral plan, or individualized education program (as defined in section 602 of the Individuals with Disabilities Education Act (20 U.S.C.
 1401)).
 Local educational agencies or schools may establish policies and procedures for use of physical restraint or seclusion in school safety or crisis plans, provided that such school plans are not specific to any individual student.
   - **(5)** Schools shall establish procedures to be followed after each incident involving the imposition of physical restraint or seclusion upon a student, including—
     - **(A)** procedures to provide to the parent of the student, with respect to each such incident—